 Inerting: Nitrogen is an inert gas, meaning it does not easily react with other substances.
 This property makes it useful for inerting applications, where it is used to displace or reduce the presence of oxygen.
 By introducing nitrogen into a storage or processing environment, oxygen levels can be lowered, reducing the risk of oxidation, combustion, or degradation.
 Inerting is often employed in industries such as oil and gas, chemical manufacturing, and pharmaceuticals.

-Blanketing: Nitrogen is used to create a protective atmosphere or blanket over sensitive materials or substances.
+Blanketing: Nitrogen is used to create a protective atmosphere or nitrogen blanket over sensitive materials or substances.
 By filling a storage container or vessel with nitrogen, it can act as a barrier between the material and the surrounding air, preventing contact with oxygen and moisture.
 This is commonly done to protect perishable goods, such as food products, chemicals, and pharmaceuticals, from degradation, spoilage, or contamination.

 Pressurizing: Some applications require the use of pressurized nitrogen gas.
 Nitrogen tanks provide a convenient and portable solution for storing and delivering compressed nitrogen.
 Pressurized nitrogen is used in various industrial processes, such as pneumatic tools, gas-assisted injection molding, and as a propellant in aerosol cans.